-‘Vikings,’ Season 4 Episode 18 Preview: The Great Heathen Army Is Ready To Attack [Spoilers]
+‘Vikings’ Season 4 Episode 18 Preview: The Great Heathen Army Is Ready To Attack [Spoilers]

 “The Viking army causes panic in the English countryside as King Ecbert and Aethelwulf plan the defense of the realm.”

-Vikings Finale, Episode 20 (titled “The Reckoning”) synopsis.
+Vikings‘ finale, Episode 20 (titled “The Reckoning”), synopsis.

 “Prince Aethelwulf finds himself subject to the Vikings’ battle master plan; Ecbert remains behind with a plan of his own.”